huaweicloud/terraform-provider-huaweicloud/website/docs/r/images_image_v2.html.markdown

 * `name` - (Required) The name of the image.

-* `properties` - (Optional) A map of key/value pairs to set freeform information about an image.

 * `protected` - (Optional) If true, image will not be deletable.
    Defaults to false.